 - Whisk the batter by hand or beat it with a blender or electric mixer for a smooth batter.

 - Fontina cheese is a creamy melting cheese, but other cheeses may be used.
 This Dutch pancake would also be excellent with Gruyère, Gouda, or a mild provolone.
 Mozzarella cheese is another good option.

 - Instead of bacon, top the pancake with about 1/2 to 3/4 cup of crumbled cooked breakfast sausage or sliced cooked link sausage.
 Diced cooked ham may be used as well.

-- For a vegetarian pancake, replace the bacon with vegetarian "bacon" or meat replacement crumbles.
-Or replace the bacon with sliced mushrooms.
+- For a vegetarian pancake, replace the bacon with vegetarian "bacon," meat replacement crumbles, or sliced mushrooms.

 - Add 1 to 2 tablespoons of finely chopped red or green bell pepper.